Social Determinants of Health

 In 2014/15 we developed The Poverty Intervention Tool which was then updated in 2016 by the Centre for Effective Practice.

-The Poverty Intervention Tool guides doctors with a list of questions to help address the impact of poverty on their patients’ health and puts the resources they need to connect patients with the appropriate community supports and services at their fingertips.
+The Poverty Intervention Tool is used throughout our region.
+It guides doctors with a list of questions to help address the impact of poverty on their patients’ health and puts the resources they need to connect patients with the appropriate community supports and services at their fingertips.

 Poverty is a critical social determinant of health that affects 15% of BC residents* (source: Statistics Canada).
 We believe strongly that using practical tools such as these will help doctors across BC have a positive impact on the lives of patients living in poverty.

 The multi-discipline editorial team was supported by Nelson's Advocacy Centre; the Centre for Collaboration, Motivation and Innovation; and input from about 100 supporters.
 Both the Kootenay and BC versions are available on our website's dedicated page.
 Media and supporters have been sharing the documents and spreading the word via social media.

 In early 2019, KB Division launched the Adverse Childhood Experiences (ACEs) tool for practitioners.
 We know that traumatic childhood events such as abuse and neglect, witnessing crime, parental conflict, mental illness, and substance abuse have negative long-term associations with learning, health risk behaviour, and health status well into adulthood.